polymec/polymec-dev/docs/style_guide.rst

 -----------------

-If a function has a large number of localized variables that perform work, curly braces should be used to create a local scopes containing these variables.
+If a function has a large number of localized variables that perform work, curly braces should be used to create a local scope containing these variables.
 This eases the process of debugging functions by eliminating these variables from portions of the function that don't use them.